Disability Support Services

 Video transcript

 Kia ora koutou.
 I'm Chris Bunny.
 I'm leading the work to stabilise Disability Support Services.
-This is my first update for 2025.
+Thanks for tuning in to my regular community update.
+We are doing things a little differently today.

-All of the information you need including dates and times and background information is on our DSS website – disabilitysupport.govt.nz.
+All the information is on our website disabilitysupport.govt.nz.

 te wā, bye for now.